sutta » mn » Majjhima Nikāya 137

 “‘Cha ajjhattikāni āyatanāni veditabbāni, cha bāhirāni āyatanāni veditabbāni, cha viññāṇakāyā veditabbā, cha phassakāyā veditabbā, aṭṭhārasa manopavicārā veditabbā, chattiṁsa sattapadā veditabbā, tatra idaṁ nissāya idaṁ pajahatha, tayo satipaṭṭhānā yadariyo sevati yadariyo sevamāno satthā gaṇamanusāsitumarahati, so vuccati yoggācariyānaṁ anuttaro purisadammasārathī’ti—

 “‘The six interior sense fields should be understood.
 The six exterior sense fields should be understood.
 The six classes of consciousness should be understood.
 The six classes of contact should be understood.
 The eighteen mental preoccupations should be understood.
 The thirty-six positions of sentient beings should be understood.
 Therein, relying on this, give up that.
 The Noble One cultivates the establishment of mindfulness in three cases, by virtue of which they are a Teacher worthy to instruct a group.
-Of all meditation teachers, it is he that is called the supreme guide for those who wish to train.’
+Of all meditation tutors, it is he that is called the supreme guide for those who wish to train.’

 ayamuddeso saḷāyatanavibhaṅgassa.